Sofitel Legend Metropole Hanoi: History

-After the Vietnam War was over, several ideas were evaluated to restart tourism and to operate the hotel.
-In 1987, the Pullman Hotels chain entered into a joint venture with the Vietnamese government to restore the hotel to international standards.
+After the Vietnam War was over, several ideas were evaluated to restart tourism and modernize the Thống Nhất.
+In 1987, the Pullman Hotels chain entered into a joint venture with the state-owned Hanoitourist travel agency to restore the hotel to international standards.

+The hotel has since been under the ownership of S.E.M.
+Thống Nhất Metropole Hotel Company Limited, an equal joint venture between the Hanoi Tourism Corporation and the Singapore-based Indotel Limited private equity firm.